dmohl/Fog/readme.md

 **Table Storage**

-The simpliest way to interact with Azure table Storage is to add the connection string information in the config with a name of
+The simplest way to interact with Azure table Storage is to add the connection string information in the config with a name of
 "TableStorageConnectionString".
 Once that is done, you can use syntax like the following:

     [<DataServiceKey("PartitionKey", "RowKey")>]